alechenninger/chronicler-hamster/README.md

 chronicler -hc categories.json -ha
 ```

-You can add `["-hz", "categories.json", "-ha"]` to sourcePlugin.args in chronicler config.json.
+You can add `["-hc", "categories.json", "-ha"]` to sourcePlugin.args in chronicler config.json.
 Then you can just run "chronicler" with no args.